Azure/azure-sdk-for-net/sdk/containerregistry/Azure.Containers.ContainerRegistry/README.md

 ### Authenticate the client

 For your application to connect to your registry, you'll need to create a `ContainerRegistryClient` that can authenticate with it.
-The [Azure Identity library][identity] provides easy Azure Active Directory support for authenticating Azure SDK clients with their corresponding Azure services.
+The [Azure Identity library][identity] makes it easy to add Azure Active Directory support for authenticating Azure SDK clients with their corresponding Azure services.

 When you're developing and debugging your application locally, you can use your own user to authenticate with your registry.
 One way to accomplish this is to [authenticate your user with the Azure CLI](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/identity/Azure.Identity#authenticating-via-the-azure-cli) and run your application from this environment.
 If your application is using a client that has been constructed to authenticate with `DefaultAzureCredential`, it will correctly authenticate with the registry at the specified endpoint.